Using the Excel VBA ActiveCell Offset Property – 13 Examples

 Formatting cells based on condition using ActiveCell Offset and for each loop

-VBA’s ActiveCell.Offset method can be employed to format the cell color based on a condition (if the cell value is greater than “$3000”).
+• VBA’s ActiveCell.Offset method can be used to format the cell color based on a condition (cell values greater than “$3000”).

 VBA code for formatting cells based on condition using ActiveCell Offset and for each loop

-In this code snippet, the If Else statement checks whether the values in the E5:E13 range exceed “$3000”.
-If true, the cell color is changed to a green color.
+The If Else statement checks whether the values in E5:E13 exceed “$3000”.
+If true, the cell color is changed to green.

 Sub Format_Cells()